anoma/anoma/tech-specs/src/explore/design/dkg.md

 ## Starting the Protocol

-There are two natural possibilities for initializing the protocol to generate a new key.
-The first is that the protocol is started at fixed intervals (number of blocks perhaps.)
-Since the protocols will be pipelined (see below), the only issue that can arise is that a newer instance may succeed before an older one does.
-One policy is to consider the older instance failed and to user the newer instance.

-The second natural option is that a current block proposer proposes a new instance.
+To initializing the protocol to generate a new key, the  current block proposer proposes a new instance.
 This would be posted on the blockchain and notify all the participating validators to begin the announcement phase.
 However, when should the proposer make this decision?
-In all likelihood it will be a combination of blocks transpired since the last instance completed as well as special cases (such as the an instance failing to complete).
+In all likelihood it will be a combination of blocks transpired since the last instance completed as well as special cases (such as an instance failing to complete).

 ## Announcing and distributing weight shares

 In order for the DKG protocol to work, it requires the contribution of
  \\(\frac{2}{3} \\) of the total staked weight among live validators.

-In order to know when a subset of validators own at least\\(\frac{2}{3}\\) of the total weight, it is necessary for validators to announce their stake.
+In order to know when a subset of validators own at least \\(\frac{2}{3}\\) of the total weight, it is necessary for validators to announce their stake.

 Furthermore, the total weight will be scaled down to a fixed parameter